Several weeks ago, after my regular bible study meeting, my leader asked me to consider becoming a leader myself.

 I headed out on my run and did my best to turn God off.
 I was listening to a podcast (Hello, S-Town peeps!) and basically ignoring God’s phone call.

 “I’m absolutely not doing this.
 Why would You ask me to do this?
 You know me.
 Kids are not my thing.
 Infertiles are my thing.
-Can’t I just have a bible study group of infertiles?
+Building nests are my things.
+Not the eggs IN the nest.
+NOPE.
+Can’t You just send me a bible study group of infertiles?
 They are my people.
 Children are other people’s people.”

 God loves me.
 Really.

 Later that day, I was alone again.
-And I knew I had to answer God’s call and listen.
-I’d gotten my rant out of my system.
+I knew I had to answer God’s call and listen now that I’d gotten my rant out of my system.
 Mostly.
-So this time, I took a deep breath, answered the call, and said, “Okay.
+This time, I took a deep breath, answered the call, and said, “Okay.
 Do you really want me to do this?”

 And He said, “Yes.
 I want you to say yes.”